JHUDMC/LibCal-Website-Customization/README.md

 # LibCal-Website-Customization

-This repository stores all the code for customizing the patron-facing LibCal interface for DMC BookIt!
+This repository stores all the code for customizing the patron-facing LibCal interface for DMC BookIt.
+Below lists the current customizations and outlines how they are installed.

 ## Customization List

 ### Check Membership Button

-![Check membership button screenshot](images/readme_images/membership-button.png) A button that links to the Power Apps membership status checker devloped by JHU IT.
+![Check membership button screenshot](images/readme_images/membership-button.png)

+A button that links to the Power Apps membership status checker devloped by JHU IT.
 This is inserted on the homepage and opens the checker in a new tab.

 ### Authed Item Borders

-![Authed Item Border screenshot](images/readme_images/authed-item-borders.png) Draws a purple border around items requring authorization.
+![Authed Item Border screenshot](images/readme_images/authed-item-borders.png)

+Draws a purple border around items requring authorization.
 Includes a banner with an info icon that simply redirects to the item page.

 ### Authed Item Disclaimer

-![Authed Item Disclaimer screenshot](images/readme_images/authed-item-disclaimer.png) Inserts a text disclaimer about what "authorization" means.
+![Authed Item Disclaimer screenshot](images/readme_images/authed-item-disclaimer.png)

+Inserts a text disclaimer about what "authorization" means.
 Includes a button to check authorization status.
 The button has style dependencies with the homepage membership button.

 ### Category Grids